-iPoint is capable of tracking complex commission calculations based on a number of different criteria.
+iPoint is capable of tracking complex commission calculations based on several different criteria.

 Setting up Commissions is a two-pronged process